-The 2015 Perseid meteor shower should be at its best from late night August 12 until dawn August 13!
+Tonight – the night of August 12-13, 2015 – should be the peak of the 2015 Perseid meteor shower.
+The shower should be at its best from late night August 12 until dawn August 13.
 Great times to watch: after midnight and before dawn.
 On a dark, moonless night, you can often see 50-100 Perseid meteors per hour.
-Not so this year.
-The good news is that the Perseids have more fireballs, or bright meteors, than any other major shower, according to NASA’s Meteoroid Office.
-What a beautiful sight that will be, to see meteors streaking along in a moon-free sky, in front of the age-old constellations.
+Plus the Perseids have more fireballs, or bright meteors, than any other major shower, according to NASA’s Meteoroid Office.
+What a beautiful sight it will be, to see meteors streaking along in a moon-free sky, in front of the age-old constellations.

 You don’t need to know the constellations.
 You don’t need special equipment.
 Simply look up to watch Perseid meteors streaking the nighttime sky.
 Just remember, as seen from around the world, the most meteors will fall in the wee hours before dawn.
 Click here for tips on watching this year’s Perseid shower.

 From the Northern Hemisphere, you can see a smattering of Perseid meteors in the evening hours.
 The meteors tend to be few and far between at mid-evening, though this presents the best time of night to try to catch an earthgrazer – an elongated, long-lasting meteor that travels horizontally across the sky.
 Earthgrazers are rare but most memorable if you’re lucky enough to spot one.

 What if you’re in the Southern Hemisphere?
 From the Southern Hemisphere, the first meteors – and possible earthgrazers – won’t be flying until midnight or the wee hours of the morning.

 In either the Northern or the Southern Hemisphere, the greatest number of meteors streak the sky in the few hours before dawn.

 The paths of the Perseid meteors, when traced backward, appear to originate from the constellation Perseus.
 Hence, this meteor shower’s name.